 Causes Of Demodectic Mange

 Demodex canis mites, which live in hair follicles, cause demodectic mange in dogs.
-Almost every adult dog (and human) has them without ever being bothered.
+Almost every adult dog — and human — has them without ever being bothered.

-Puppies catch this mite from their mother during the first few days after birth.
+Puppies catch this mite from their mothers during the first few days after birth.
 Most pups suffer no ill effects, but some develop mange.
 This could be due to genetic factors or a compromised immune system.